frictionlessdata/frictionless-py/docs/guides/quick-start.md

 $ frictionless transform --help
 ```

-## Example
+## Short Example

-> All the examples use the data folder from [this](https://github.com/frictionlessdata/frictionless-py/) repository
+> All the examples use the data folder from [this](https://github.com/frictionlessdata/frictionless-py/) repository.
+For a more indepth example, use the [Overview Example](overview-example).

 We will take a very messy data file: